Is Play Therapy A Real Thing, And Does It Really Work?

 • Meeting the criteria to be registered with the Association for Play Therapy

-• Achieving play therapy certification in their state
+• Achieving PT certification in their state

-Counseling Options
+Counseling options

 There are many ways to get started with therapy or sign your child up for sessions.
-One standard method of finding play therapy support involves asking a pediatrician or primary care provider for a referral.
+One standard method of finding support involves asking a pediatrician or primary care provider for a referral.
 However, you're not alone if you face barriers to reaching out for support.
 In these cases, online play therapy can be a potential option for teens and adults.
 Through a platform like BetterHelp for adults or TeenCounseling for teens aged 13 to 19, individuals can receive several therapy modalities from home.

 On an online platform, clients can fill out a quick questionnaire with their preferences for therapy and get matched with a provider knowledgeable in the area they are concerned about.
 In addition, one meta-analysis of over 17 studies found that online therapy can be more effective than in-person therapy for treating specific mental health concerns, such as depression.